eshapard/AnkiHabitica/README.md

 Windows and Mac:

-Install ankihrpg.py to [your home directory]/Documents/Anki/addons directory Start Ank and run Tools >> Setup HabitRPG
+Install latest version of ankiHRPG.py to [your home directory]/Documents/Anki/addons directory Start Ank and run Tools >> Setup HabitRPG
      enter userID and apiKey from HabitRPG